How To Keep Track Of All Your Doctors And Medical Professionals

 Your Medical Team is comprised of all of your doctors, specialists, and other medical professionals.
 It’s helpful to keep this organized for a few reasons.
 The most obvious: Your own health.
 If something happens, who should be contacted?
+Plus, if you've ever need to find "my health records" or "view my medical records online" it's often best to know who to contact if you can't find them.

 Another is helpful for friends, family, and acquaintances by turning you into a referral network.
 We see a lot of doctors in our lifetime and it’s easy to forget their name and contact info when their services are no longer required.
 When a friend or acquaintance asks if you know a great dermatologist or orthopedic surgeon, you won’t have to spend time searching for the contact info.
 It’ll all be at your fingertips.